jasti/jasti.github.io/_posts/2014-05-24-consulting.markdown

 <h2>Professional Development</h2>
 Anyone who has worked in a company with more than a 1000 employees knows that the real learning curve takes place during the first year at a job.
 After that it can be very easy to "glide" through your career unless you take complete charge of it.
 As a software consultant, you have to be an expert in the area they bring you in for.
 You need to keep up with the advances in the area and it is an ongoing process.

 As a consultant your work is measured by the hour.
 This is a great way to stay accountable and not fall prey to <a href="http://en.wikipedia.org/wiki/Parkinson's_law"> Parkinson's Law</a>.
 You focus more on getting things done vs “finding the best solution" where you could have diminishing returns beyond a certain point.
-This can translate into not doing your absolute best work, and you need to be okay with that.
-Such balance of trade-offs has made me more carefully consider my estimates, scope and clients' expectations.

 Your projects only last for about a month or two at a time and you cannot rely on your past accomplishments.
 You have to gain the client's trust with every new project.
 This could be quite de-motivating sometimes but it's also an opportunity to hit the reset button and learn from your past mistakes.
 This problem dilutes over time as you spend some time in the industry.
 Clients that like you want you to come back for other projects.

-Companies like Charles River need to invest quite a bit in you before they put you out in the field because they aim to present a consistent level of expertise.
+Consulting firms need to invest quite a bit in you before they put you out in the field because they aim to present a consistent level of expertise.
 In my case, we had a 4 month training program with topics ranging from finance to the architecture of the product combined with a mock implementation of the product judged by the senior management at the firm.
 Think about it, since graduation, when was the last time you had the opportunity to really focus for 4 months to learn new skills?
 And all this while you are getting paid!

 <h2>Tighter Feedback </h2>
 Since you are so close to the action and you can measure your output day in and day out, you get immediate feedback on your work.
 As a software consultant, you are brought in to solve very specific problems.
-You could be migrating a client off another vendor software by building plugins for the <a href ="http://www.crd.com/assets/pdfs/Charles_River_IMS_Overview_Brochure_WEB_US.pdf">Charles River OEMS</a>, or  you could be building interfaces for the client to connect to an exotic data provider.
+You could be migrating a client off another vendor software by building functionality in your own software, or you could be building interfaces for the client to connect to an exotic data provider.
 You don't spend months and years building something that the users may or may not like.
 If the client doesn't like what they see, you will know very soon.
 There is no ambiguity in your output and the value you deliver.
 You are happy when the implementation goes well, or you learn from your mistakes and try to do better the next time.

 <h2>Personal Development </h2>
 Traveling sucks.
 After the initial rush of feeling like George Clooney from <a href="https://www.youtube.com/watch?v=rTL1FmvVCuA">Up In The Air</a>, it all goes downhill.